cnj-digital/seotamic/README.md

 # Seotamic - Statamic SEO Addon

-Statamic v3.3+ only.
+Statamic v4.0+ only.
+For Statamic v3 Support use the 3.0.\* releases.
 Automatically adds a SEO tab to all your collection entries where you can fine tune SEO for every entry.
 Works perfectly with Antlers, Blade and in headless mode (PRO edition) with the Statamic REST API or GraphQL integration out of the box.

 ## Quick Antlers usage sample